wvlet/airframe/airframe/README.md

 Airframe builds an instance of `App` based on the binding rules specified in the *design* object.
 That means when writing applications, you only need to care about how to use objects (*bind*), rather than how to build them, because design objects already knows how to provide necessary objects to build your classes.

-This separation of object bindings and their design (assembly) is also useful for reducing code duplications between production and test codes.
+This separation of object bindings and their design (assembly) will reduce duplications between production and test codes.
 For example, compare writing `new App(new X, new Y(...), new Z(...), ...)` in both of your main and test codes, and just calling `design.build[App]`.

-Airframe can integrate the flexibility of Scala traits and dependency injection (DI).
+Airframe integrates the flexibility of Scala traits and dependency injection (DI).
 Mixing traits is far easier than calling object constructors.
 This is because traits can be combined in an arbitrary order.
 So you no longer need to remember the order of the constructor arguments.

 ## Bind

 In Airframe, you can use two types of dependency injections: __constructor injection__ or __in-trait injection__:
 ![image](https://wvlet.org/airframe/img/airframe/injection-types.png)

 ### Constructor Injection

 Constructor injection is the most natural form of injection.
-When `design.build[A]` is called, Airframe will find the primary constructor of `A` and its arguments, then creates a new instance of `A` by finding dependencies from a _Design_.
+When `design.build[A]` is called, Airframe will find the primary constructor of `A` and its arguments, then creates a new instance of `A` by looking up instances for these constructor arguments defined in the _Design_.

 ```scala
 import wvlet.airframe._